If you're a prospective streamer, knowing how to stream to Twitch is important.

 Layouts, alerts and more

 Once you have the basics of OBS and XSplit down, you can start customizing your stream with layouts and custom alerts.
 There's a brace of popular toolsets for enhancing the look and feel of your stream are StreamLabs and StreamElements.

 StreamLabs offers a variety of customizable widgets, such as an Alert Box that shows on-screen notifications when viewers do things such as subscribe to your channel or make a donation.
 You can also use StreamLabs to set up Bots that help moderate your chat room.

 How to stream to Twitch from PS4, PS5, Xbox One and Xbox Series X/S

 If you have a PS4, PS5, Xbox One or Xbox Series X/S, you can broadcast directly from your console without having to worry about any external hardware or software.

-To stream to Twitch on PS4, simply press the DualShock 4's Share button, select Broadcast Gameplay and choose Twitch.
+To stream on Twitch via the PS4 or PS5, simply press your controller's 'Share' button, select Broadcast Gameplay and choose Twitch.
 Once you're logged in, you can go live with the push of a button.

-Meanwhile, streaming on Twitch via the Xbox One or Xbox Series X/S is similarly simple, though you'll have to download the free Twitch app from the Xbox Store before you get started.
+Meanwhile, streaming on Twitch via the Xbox One or Xbox Series X/S is similarly simple, however, you will have to download the free Twitch app from the Xbox Store before you get started.
 Once you have the app and are logged in, fire up whichever game you want to stream.
 Then, open the Twitch app and select Broadcast from the main menu.